rarioj/sdc/README.md

 2. Download the `Setup` script.
 3. Make the `Setup` script executable.
 4. Run the `Setup` script.
-5. When everything goes well, go to the desired program directory.
+5. Once the library is ready, go to the desired program directory.
 6. Run the `Launch` script.

 ```shell